Dr. Lawrence Williams

 University College is home to the Air Force ROTC, the Army ROTC, Testing Services, the Tomás Rivera Center, the Office of Undergraduate Studies Support and Technology Services, the University Health Professions Office, the Writing Program, Multidisciplinary Studies, Institute for Law and Public Affairs, Core Curriculum & QEP, and the academic advising community.

-University College is in the process of the planning the implementation of the Freshman Focus Initiative.
-The Freshman Focus Initiative was conceived in the Report of the Freshman Experience Task Force and is a strategy that appears in the Four-Year Graduation Rate Improvement Plan (GRIP) which the university is in the process of implementing.
-When the Freshman Focus Initiative is implemented beginning Fall Semester 2014, all freshmen and students with undecided majors will be members of the University College.
+University College is in the process of the planning the implementation of the First-Year Experience Initiative.
+The First-Year Experience Initiative was conceived in the Report of the Freshman Experience Task Force and is a strategy that appears in the Four-Year Graduation Rate Improvement Plan (GRIP) which the university is in the process of implementing.
+When the First-Year Experience Initiative is implemented beginning Fall Semester 2014, all first-time in college students including freshmen, all students with undecided majors, and certain pre-majors will be members of the University College.